 4. Set a financial goal for your fundraiser.
 The designated fundraising project will determine the goals you set.
 Always set a dollar amount you want to raise as a whole as well as a goal required by each participant based upon the amount your organization needs to raise.
 Be realistic in the goal you set and break it down by sellers so you and your participants know how to achieve the goal.
-The key to achieving a successful fundraiser is making sure that each and every one of you participants understands the reasons why your organization is holding a fundraiser and that each participant makes a commitment to participate.
+The key to achieving a successful fundraiser is making sure that each and every one of you participants understand the reasons why your organization is holding a fundraiser and that each participant makes a commitment to participate.
 When each seller realizes the importance of the fundraiser and truly understands that their individual participation does make a difference they will be more enthusiastic and you'll have many more people participating.
 If there are 500 potential sellers then what percentage will participate?
 Look at past fundraisers, participation will be an indicator of the possibility of reaching your goal.
 If you have a smaller group such as a group of cheerleaders who need $2,000 for new uniforms, or travel to a competition, make sure they know how much has to be raised in total and to accomplish that goal how much has to be raised by each individual.
-Be cautious about making fundraisers optional because lower participation often results in earning a lower percentage of profit, having to pay shipping etc. As a team, they should be working together and supporting your common goals.
+Be cautious about making fundraisers optional because lower participation often results in earning a lower percentage of profit, having to pay shipping, etc. As a team, they should be working together and supporting your common goals.

 5. Select the fundraising program.
 Our website has a variety of different programs.
 Be sure to review them all to determine what may work best for your organization.
 You may even discover something new that you would have previously not considered.
 Keep a list of the benefits of each fundraising program as you review the details of each program.
 You can print information from the website for each program.
 You can also submit a request to receive information by mail on your top favorite programs.
 Determine if you want to have an in-hand fundraiser where fundraising products are ordered in advance and then sold or hold an order-take fundraiser where you will be able to collect orders and payments with a traditional fundraising brochure.
 With an in-hand fundraiser, the up-front money is a key to this type of fundraiser.
-The order is then paid for with the collected funds – thus, no money is needed in advance and no product is left over at the completion of the fundraiser.
-With some fundraising companies, however, you may have to round up to purchasing products by the case.
+The order is then paid for with the collected funds – thus, no money is needed in advance and no product is left over after the fundraiser.
+With some fundraising companies, however, you may have to round up to purchase products by the case.
 The order-taker fundraiser will allow you to collect funds before placing the order through selling with fundraising brochures.
 Your participants show the brochures, collect orders and payments at the time of the sale.
 Payment to the fundraising company is made after you have collected all of your sales and you keep your profits.
 With this type of fundraiser decide if you will accept checks, and if so, how checks need to be made out, be sure to let the sellers know; this will alleviate hesitation in giving out a blank check.
 You can even print stickers and place them on the order forms.
 This will help customers and make it easier for them to make a purchase.

 6. Have a kick-off assembly.
-Review the fundraising brochure with all of your participants so that they will become familiar with the products, pricing, your goals as an organization, the individual goals of each seller, share tips for increasing sales, being offered, methods of payment, and if you are collecting extra funds for tax, turn in dates, etc. Tell the students why they are raising funds, and how those funds will be used – show pictures if they are available.
+Review the fundraising brochure with all of your participants so that they will become familiar with the products, pricing, your goals as an organization, the individual goals of each seller, share tips for increasing sales, being offered, methods of payment, and if you are collecting extra funds for tax, turn-in dates, etc. Tell the students why they are raising funds, and how those funds will be used – show pictures if they are available.
 It will help the student enthusiasm if the principal agrees to perform a fun task, or if the faculty performs a fun task.
 Tell about the incentive program being offered to the participants.
-Be sure to schedule a party or event for the top selling class.
+Be sure to schedule a party or event for the top-selling class.
 This will also help build excitement among the sellers.

 8. Tips for your participants.
 Encourage each participant to write up a list of everyone they know to ask to help support your fundraiser by purchasing, and also a list of people who may be able to help collect sales.
 Begin with your family and immediate friends, then acquaintances, neighbors, and anyone else who is willing to provide support in helping your participants to increase their sales.
 Please don't forget to tell children to not sell door-to-door without adult supervision.
 Don't forget to have fun!